-Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/file POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/url POST Adds one or more files and/or files embedded in archives to the list of pending tasks. /tasks/create/sub mit GET /tasks/list Returns the list of tasks stored in the internal Cuckoo database.
-You can optionally specify a limit of entries to return.
-GET Returns the details on the task assigned to the specified ID. /tasks/view GET Reschedule a task assigned to the specified ID. /tasks/reschedule GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
-You /tasks/report can optionally specify which report format to return, if none is specified the JSON report will be returned.
-GET Retrieves one or all screenshots associated with a given analysis task ID. /tasks/screenshot GET Re-run reporting for task associated with a given analysis task ID. /tasks/rereport Debast a since an duris tool ID GE I Rebool a given analysis task ID. /lasks/rebool Poturne a list of momenty dump files associated with a given analysis teals ID GE I Returns a list of memory dump mes associated with a given analysis task ID.
-CET Petrieves one memory dump file associated with a given analysis task ID /memory/get Kenteves one memory dump me associated with a given analysis task ID.
-GET /files/view Search the analyzed binaries by MD5 hash SHA256 hash or internal ID (referenced by the Oll i Jues view tasks details) GET /files/get Returns the content of the binary with the specified SHA256 hash.
-GET /pcap/get Returns the content of the PCAP associated with the given task.
-GET Returns the list of analysis machines available to Cuckoo. /machines/list GET /ma- Returns details on the analysis machine associated with the specified name. chines/view GET Returns the basic cuckoo status, including version and tasks overview. /cuckoo/status GET Returns VPN status. /vpn/status GET /exit Shuts down the API server.
+Resource Description

+POST Adds a file to the list of pending tasks to be processed and analyzed.

+/tasks/create/fi le

+POST Adds an URL to the list of pending tasks to be processed and analyzed.

+/tasks/create/u

+POST Adds one or more files and/or files embedded in archives to the list of pending tasks.

+/tasks/create/s ubmit

+GET Returns the list of tasks stored in the internal Cuckoo database.
+You can optionally specify a limit

+/tasks/list of entries to return.

+GET Returns the list of tasks stored in the internal Cuckoo database for a given sample.

+/tasks/sample

+GET Returns the details on the task assigned to the specified ID.

+/tasks/view

+GET Reschedule a task assigned to the specified ID.

+/tasks/reschedule

+GET Removes the given task from the database and deletes the results.

+/tasks/delete

+GET Returns the report generated out of the analysis of the task associated with the specified ID.
+You

+/tasks/report can optionally specify which report format to return, if none is specified the JSON report will be

+returned.

+GET Retrieves one or all screenshots associated with a given analysis task ID.

+/tasks/screensl tots

+GET Re-run reporting for task associated with a given analysis task ID.

+/tasks/rereport

+GET Reboot a given analysis task ID.

+/tasks/reboot

+GET /mem- Returns a list of memory dump files associated with a given analysis task ID.

+ory/list

+GET /mem- Retrieves one memory dump file associated with a given analysis task ID.

+ory/get

+GET Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the tasks

+/files/view details).

+GET Returns the content of the binary with the specified SHA256 hash.

+/files/get

+GET Returns the content of the PCAP associated with the given task.

+/pcap/get

+GET /ma- Returns the list of analysis machines available to Cuckoo.

+chines/list

+GET /ma- Returns details on the analysis machine associated with the specified name.

+chines/view

+GET Returns the basic cuckoo status, including version and tasks overview.

+/cuckoo/status

+GET Returns VPN status.

+/vpn/status

+GET /exit Shuts down the API server.